AOBTenn/Active-Directory-Deployment-and-Configuration/README.md

  <p>
 </p>

-Congratulations on Successfully Configuring and deployed Active directory.
-Now you are ready for the last project were you can gain experience with powershell creating users, using group policy, and managing the user accpounts.
+Congratulations on successfully configuring and deploying Active Directory.
+Now you are ready for the last project were you can gain experience with Powershell creating Users, using Group policy, and Managing the User Accounts.